 In 1959, the government of Tibet was abolished and the exile government of Tibet was formed in Dharamshala, India, as India gave shelter to the 14th Dalai Lama and others from Tibet.

-The Tibetan Government in Exile referred to as the Central Tibetan Administration (CTA), is modeled as the elective parliamentary government.
+The Tibetan Government in Exile referred to as the Central Tibetan Administration (CTA), is modelled as the elective parliamentary government.
 A charter was formed in 2011, that repealed the articles related to the role of the Dalai Lama.
 It was created after Dalai Lama took the decision to not hold any political or administrative role of any kind on 29th May 2011.